 There is no legislation specifically dealing with gifts, travel expenses, meals or entertainment.
-The Bribery Act: Joint Prosecution Guidance of the Director of the Serious Fraud Office (SFO) and the DPP (the Joint Guidance), published on 30 March 2011, recognises that hospitality and promotional expenditure that is reasonable, proportionate and made in good faith is an established and important part of doing business and the Bribery Act 2010 does not seek to penalise this activity.
-However, hospitality and promotional expenditure may amount to an offence under the Bribery Act 2010, provided the elements of the relevant offence are satisfied.
+The Bribery Act: Joint Prosecution Guidance of the Director of the Serious Fraud Office and the Director of Public Prosecutions (the Joint Guidance) published on 30 March 2011 (and reviewed in September 2019), recognises that hospitality and promotional expenditure that is reasonable, proportionate and made in good faith is an established and important part of doing business and the UKBA does not seek to penalise this activity.
+However, hospitality and promotional expenditure may amount to an offence under the UKBA, provided the elements of the relevant offence are satisfied.

-Do the laws and regulations permit facilitating or 'grease' payments to foreign officials?
+Facilitating payments Do the laws and regulations permit facilitating or 'grease' payments to foreign officials?

-Facilitation or 'grease' payments would fall foul of section 6 of the Bribery Act 2010, as well as the old law.
-English law, including the Bribery Act 2010, draws no distinction between a bribe and a facilitation payment.
+Facilitation or 'grease' payments would fall foul of section 6 of the UKBA, as well as the old law.
+English law, including the UKBA, draws no distinction between a bribe and a facilitation payment.

-In what circumstances do the laws prohibit payments through intermediaries or third parties to foreign public officials?
+Payments through intermediaries or third parties In what circumstances do the laws prohibit payments through intermediaries or third parties to foreign public officials?

-It is irrelevant, in respect of an offence of bribery under section 1 of the Bribery Act 2010, whether the bribe was offered, promised or given by the defendant directly or through a third party.
+It is irrelevant, in respect of an offence of bribery under section 1 of the UKBA, whether the bribe was offered, promised or given by the defendant directly or through a third party.
 Similarly, in respect of an offence under section 6 (bribery of foreign public officials), the circumstances in which an offence is committed include where the bribe is offered, promised or given directly by the defendant or through a third party, and where the bribe is offered, promised or given to another person at the request of the foreign public official or with his or her acquiescence.

-A corporate body may be held criminally liable for bribery committed by an 'associated person' (which could include an intermediary or a third party) through the offence of failure to prevent bribery under section 7 of the Bribery Act 2010.
+A corporate body may be held criminally liable for bribery committed by an 'associated person' (which could include an intermediary or a third party) through the offence of failure to prevent bribery under section 7 of the UKBA.